suitangi/Minimal-Newtab/README.md

 More details of the `background.json` can be found [here](https://suitangi.github.io/Minimal-Newtab/resources/Background%20JSON).

 ## Other Informataion
-*Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
+*Disclaimer: I do not own any of the artworks or cinemagraphs used in this extension.
 Credit goes to their respective owners.*

 If there is any issue with copyright or if you're the owner of one of the art, please contact suitangi778@gmail.com to take it down.